 It’s unclear if Elgin had permission to remove the sculptures, and the Greek government has requested they be returned.

 Time, weathering and cleaning has caused the Elgin Marbles and other Parthenon sculptures to look white, but they and other parts of the structure were once painted with vivid colors.

 In the 1970s, the Greek government got serious about restoring the rapidly-deteriorating Acropolis and the Parthenon, which had become one of the country’s national treasures.
 They appointed an archaeological committee called the Acropolis Restoration Project.

 With Greek architect Manolis Korres at its helm, the committee painstakingly charted every relic in the ruins and used computer technology to identify their original location.

 The restoration team plans to supplement original Parthenon artifacts with modern materials that are weather-resistant, corrosion-resistant and will help support the integrity of the structure.
 Where needed, new marble from the quarry where the original marble was obtained will be used.

 Still, the Parthenon will not be restored to its original glory.
 Instead, it will stay a partial ruin and will feature design elements and artifacts that reflect its rich, diverse history.

 Renovations are ongoing at the Parthenon and the entire Acropolis; however, tourists can still visit the historical site.
 Areas undergoing a makeover may be off-limits.

 Some important artifacts and remaining Parthenon sculptures were moved to the nearby Acropolis Museum.
-To see many of the Parthenon’s original marble sculptors and other Acropolis artifacts, visitors are encouraged to see the museum.
+To see many of the Parthenon’s original marble sculptures and other Acropolis artifacts, visitors are encouraged to tour the museum.